esmero/archipelago-documentation/docs/iiif_mediated_formatters_overview.md

 ## Strawberry Field Panorama Formatter using Pannellum * and IIIF

-Archipelago provides a formatter integration for the [Pannellum](https://github.com/mpetroff/pannellum) open source panorama viewer for the web.
+This formatter displays media using the [Pannellum](https://github.com/mpetroff/pannellum) open source panorama viewer for the web.

 You can find the default Pannellum Formatter settings configuration form at:
 - `admin/structure/types/manage/digital_object/display/digital_object_with_pannellum_panorama`